an abstract photo of a curved building with a blue sky in the background

 Why Bidadari Park

-When you join the Harvesting the Light Forest Therapy session, you are also giving back to the nature that hold us.
+When you join the Sitting with the Sky Forest Therapy session, you are also giving back to the nature that hold us.
 10% of your session fee will be donated to the Give to the Gardens programme, managed by the National Parks Board (NParks), in support of our UNESCO World Heritage Site, the Singapore Botanic Gardens.
 Your donation supports the conservation, research, education, and outreach work done by NParks.

 Caring for the Land